runicscribe/worldbuilding-docs/dae-machina/world/geography/index.md

 The free cities are a chain of independently governed cities on the southern border of the Elyos Republic, centred around a couple of large rivers.
 This region is densely populated, and most cities are rarely more than a days travel apart.
 Farms, orchards and manor houses are found on the outskirts of the cities and between cities.

-The southeastern region of Eaos is mostly jungle and swampland, and contains a city of shapeshifters (fae and non-fae).
+The southwestern region of Eaos is mostly jungle and swampland, and contains a city of shapeshifters (fae and non-fae).
 Swamp contains a variety of unique flora and fauna, including fairies, oozes, floating jellyfish, and various rare plants and ingredients.
 Many of the plants are active and hostile.
-Southwest of the free cities is savannah populated by various Daal'fae tribes.
+Southeast of the free cities is savannah populated by various Daal'fae tribes.

+## The Great Eaos Desert

-Further southwest is a large desert, containing ruins of Ælmos, the original Ældar civilization and scattered oases.
+Further southeast is a large desert, containing ruins of Ælmos, the original Ældar civilization, scattered oases, and numerous other ruins dating from the lich wars, some still with liches sealed in them.

-Past the desert are Æl‘jinn cities.
+## The 'Jinn Cities
+Past the desert is the eastmost tip if the continent, containing the a number of Æl‘jinn.

 # Quon Xi - Western Continent:

 Quon Xi consists primarily of mountainous jungle regions and lush lowlands.
 It is controlled by the Æl'thal Empire of the Rising Sun.

-The Dragon’s Teeth - Northern Archipelago:
+# Dragon’s Teeth - Northern Archipelago:
 The Dragon's Teeth is a small chain of barren islands between the northern ends of the Quon Xi and Mhidda continents.
 It is inhabited primarily by arctic dragons.

 # Kita Lau - Southern Archipelago